MoSeeb98/moseeb98.github.io/index.md

 ---

 ## Welcome
 Hi there!
 I am a PhD student at the [ifo Center for the Economics of Education](https://www.ifo.de/en/research/ifo-center-for-the-economics-of-education) and [LMU](https://www.lmu.de/en/index.html) in Munich.
-My research focuses on labor and education economics primarily using Big Data from LinkedIn profiles.
+I will be visiting the Yale Department of Economics this fall term for a research stay.
+Primary research fields: labor and education economics.

 ---